jsborjesson/keymail/docs/developing.md

 ### Code coverage

-Is generated automatically every time the tests are run, to open the local statistics run:
+Is generated automatically into the `coverage/` folder every time the tests are run, there is a rake task to open them quickly:

-    rake coverage
+    rake dev:coverage

 They are also run on [Coveralls](https://coveralls.io/r/alcesleo/keymail?branch=master), you can see code coverage statistics for all builds there.